Table of Contents:

 These measures, as well as the large amounts of data users need to provide to comply, as well as data breaches in the space, have raised concerns in the crypto space, where user privacy and decentralization are founding concepts and seen as the highest standards.
 However, critics have a hard time explaining how else bad actors could be discouraged from 'cleaning' illicit money through cryptocurrencies.

 As the popular saying goes, every coin has two sides.
-The common KYC/AML practices solve many regulatory and compliance issues for financial institutions but create problems with data laws, data security, and privacy.
+The common KYC and AML practices solve many regulatory and compliance issues for financial institutions but create problems with data laws, data security, and privacy.

 No business has the ultimate goal of losing money to such avoidable incidents; hence, the strict implementation of this.
 If only for their own benefit, institutions try to remain compliant with financial laws.
 In this sense, you could say that incentives are set in place for marketplaces, banks, and crypto exchanges to stay on top of the activity going on within them.